x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 ### Example 5: Require that all mail sent from your partner organization IP address or address range is encrypted using TLS
 <a name="Example3"> </a>

+**For New Exchange admin center**
+1. Use all the settings configured in Example 1 from Steps 1 through 4.
+2. Click **Edit sent email identity**.
+3. Select the **By verifying that the IP address of the sending server matches one of the following IP addresses, which belong to your partner organization** option.
+4. Enter the IP address or IP address range apart from which email messages originating from, should not be accepted.
+5. Click the plus icon next to the text box.
+6. Click **Save**.
+A notification message **Connector updated successfully** is displayed.
+7. Click **Edit restrictions**.
+8. Select the following options:
+    - **Reject email messages if they aren't sent over TLS**
+9. Click **Save**.
+A notification message **Connector updated successfully** is displayed.

+**For Classic Exchange admin center**
 To identify your partner organization by IP address, use these options during setup:

 ![Choose the IP address to identify your partner organization](../../media/d5d54819-2e69-4f76-be37-ba701876beb6.png)